jrmeier/fast-trade/README.md

   - optional,
   - default: `""`
-  - description: The time string of when to start the backtest with `%Y-%m-%d %H:%M:%S` date format.
+  - description: The time string of when to start the backtest with `%Y-%m-%d %H:%M:%S` date format or a timestamp.
+It will be tested
   - Ex.
     - `"2018-05-01 00:00:00"` May 1st, 2018 at midnight